Lo Carmen: Other writing

-Carmen has written Loose Connections, a weekly newsletter featuring music and culture essays and recommendations since 2021.
+Carmen has written Loose Connections, a weekly newsletter featuring music and culture essays and recommendations, since 2021.

-She has published articles in Rolling Stone and The Guardian and essays in No Depression, Talkhouse,The Big Issueand Neighborhood Paper and the anthologies Meanjin on Rock 'n' Roll: All Yesterday's Parties, and in Your Mother Would be Proud: True Tales of Mayhem and Misadventure (edited by Jenny Valentish & Tamara Sheward), and contributed to two of the Women of Letters collections (edited by Marieke Hardy and Michaela McGuire)'.
+She has published articles in Rolling Stone and The Guardian and essays in No Depression, Talkhouse,The Big Issue and Neighborhood Paper; and the anthologies Meanjin on Rock 'n' Roll: All Yesterday's Parties, and in Your Mother Would be Proud: True Tales of Mayhem and Misadventure (edited by Jenny Valentish & Tamara Sheward), and contributed to two of the Women of Letters collections (edited by Marieke Hardy and Michaela McGuire)'.